 - Switch the mixer into high-speed and slowly add the remaining sugar while beating the egg whites continuously – until you see stiff peaks.

 - Add a third of the beaten egg whites into the chocolate mixture and fold to combine.
-You should use a rubber spatula or wooden spoon to do this.
+(Note: It would help if you used a rubber spatula or wooden spoon to do this.)

 - Pour your torta caprese batter into the prepared pan.
 Use a spatula to level the top of the cake.